In this guide, we walk you through the steps to set up and run WireGuard® on a router.

 All of our WireGuard servers are connected to all other WireGuard servers via WireGuard tunnels.
-In addition, each of the servers has the SOCKS5 proxy installed which makes it possible to select a SOCKS5 proxy in a browser (or other program) and multihop.
+In addition, each of the servers have a SOCKS5 proxy installed which makes it possible to enter a SOCKS5 proxy in a web browser (or other program) and get multihop.

 If the router is leaking the DNS servers from your Internet provider then try to change some of the following settings and then restart the router and the computers/devices in the local network that are connected to the router.